Azure/azure-sdk-for-python/sdk/keyvault/azure-keyvault-certificates/README.md

 print(create_certificate_result)
 ```

-### Asynchronously list properties of Certificates
+### Asynchronously list properties of certificates
 [list_properties_of_certificates](https://aka.ms/azsdk/python/keyvault-certificates/aio/docs#azure.keyvault.certificates.aio.CertificateClient.list_properties_of_certificates)
 lists all the properties of the certificates in the client's vault:
 ```python